 There are a lot of great knitting patterns out there, whether you're choosing from free pattern sources, buying patterns online, or using patterns from magazines or books.
-Most of the time these patterns are well written, and, in the case of paid patterns or those published in books or magazines, they are often test knit, tech edited or otherwise checked to ensure there are as few errors as possible.
+Most of the time these patterns are well-written.
+In the case of paid patterns or those published in books or magazines, they are often test-knit, tech-edited, or otherwise checked to ensure there are as few errors as possible.

 While no one wants to produce an error-riddled pattern, mistakes can happen.
 Next time you have a problem with a knitting pattern and aren't sure what's going on, go through these steps to see what went wrong.

 Sometimes having a pattern not come out right is the result of not understanding the directions.
 Sometimes knitters use different abbreviations for different things, so check the top of the pattern for a key to abbreviations and make sure you're doing what the pattern wants you to do.
 If there's an abbreviation, you don't understand or technique that's not explained, head to the Internet and see what you can find.

 Check for Errata

-Errata is a fancy word for corrections.
+"Errata" is a fancy word for corrections.
 Magazine and book publishers usually have errata on their websites when a problem with a pattern has been brought to their attention.
-Search the publisher's website or type the book or magazine name and the word errata into your favorite search engine.
+Search the publisher's website or type the book or magazine name and the word "errata" into your favorite search engine.

 Often the errata is worked right into digital patterns, with corrections being shown in bold or a different color, sometimes with the error still being shown but with a strike-through.
-That's why it's important to look at the pattern before you print it out and make sure you're getting the most recent version and if any instructions are in color that you don't print it out in black and white.
+That's why it's important to look at the pattern before you print it out and make sure you're getting the most recent version and, if any instructions are in color, that you don't print it out in black and white.

 Look on Ravelry

 Most knitting patterns these days have a page on Ravelry, and many knitters keep notes about projects they have knit on the social networking site.
 Therefore, if you're having a problem with a knitting pattern because you can check to see if other people have had the same problem.

-If you find the pattern on Ravelry, you can click on the tab that says "projects" and see what other people had to say.
+If you find the pattern on Ravelry, click on the tab that says "projects" and see what other people had to say.
 If they had trouble with the pattern, too, someone might have shared a solution.

 Ask for Help